 Try celery sticks with low salt natural peanut butter or cream cheese, and sultanas on top!

 Colourful, easy to eat, appetising and healthy.
 Make them using seasonal fruits cut into bite size pieces, threaded onto bamboos skewers.

 Good Nutrition in Child Care Centres

 Many children spent most of their day or all day in child care hence it’s very important that the food they are provided with is nutritionally adequate.
-Young children, babies and toddlers only eat whatever they have been give therefore the responsibility lies with carers, including Mindarie Child care.
+Young children, babies and toddlers only eat whatever they have been give therefore the responsibility lies with carers, including Mindarie Keys Early Learning School.

 Fruit and Vegetable Stories